Effective counting in sphere packings: Preliminaries

 Let $\Gamma$ be a discrete, geometrically finite, Zariski dense subgroup of $G$.
 Given Iwasawa coordinates $G=NAK$, let $M\cong\SO(n)$ be the centralizer of $A$ in $K$.
 The group $G$ acts by the right-regular representation on the Hilbert space $\cH := L^2(\Gamma\bk G)$ of square-integrable $\Gamma$-automorphic functions.
-The space $\cH$ decomposes into components as follows: \be \cH=\cH_0\oplus \cH_1\oplus\cdots\oplus\cH_k\oplus \cH^{tempered}\oplus \cH^{nonspherical}. \ee Here each $\cH_j$ is the $G$-span of the eigenfunction corresponding to the eigenvalue $\gl_j=s_j(n-s_j)$ in \eqref{eq:gls}, each of which is an irreducible spherical complementary series representation with parameter $s_j>n/2$.
-Moreover, $\cH^{tempered}$ denotes tempered spectrum, and $\cH^{nonspherical}$ consists of non-spherical complementary series representations (which can only occur if $n\ge3$ \cite{Knapp2001}).
-Note that if $v\in\cH$ is right $M$-invariant, then its projection to $\cH^{nonspherical}$ vanishes, since non-spherical complementary series representations have no $M$-fixed vectors.
-Moreover, the subspace $\cH_j^K$ of $K$-fixed vectors in $\cH_j$ is 1-dimensional, and spanned by the corresponding eigenfunction in $L^2(\G\bk\half^{n+1})\cong L^2(\G\bk G)^K$. \\
+Recalling the standing assumption that $\cH$ does not weakly contain any nonspherical complementary series representations, the space $\cH$ decomposes into components as follows: \be \cH=\cH_0\oplus \cH_1\oplus\cdots\oplus\cH_k\oplus \cH^{tempered}. \ee Here each $\cH_j$ is the $G$-span of the eigenfunction corresponding to the eigenvalue $\gl_j=s_j(n-s_j)$ in \eqref{eq:gls}, each of which is an irreducible spherical complementary series representation with parameter $s_j>n/2$, and $\cH^{tempered}$ denotes tempered spectrum.
+Moreover, the subspace $\cH_j^K$ of $K$-fixed vectors in $\cH_j$ is 1-dimensional, and spanned by the corresponding eigenfunction in $L^2(\G\bk\half^{n+1})\cong L^2(\G\bk G)^K$.
+In general, nonspherical complementary series representations can only occur if $n\ge 3$ and parameter $s\le n-1$ \cite{Knapp2001}.

-\textbf{Abstract Spectral Theorem:}
+\subsection{Abstract Spectral Theorem}